-1.1.1 In recent years, IEDs in their various forms have achieved the status of the preferred weapon of choice for insurgencies in operational theatres as diverse as Iraq and Afghanistan, as well as elsewhere.
-In many respects they characterise modern asymmetry in conflict scenarios where sovereign states' armed forces, individually or in alliances, confront adversaries unable to compete on equal terms with opponents whose greatly superior mass, technology, training, and overall military effectiveness offer, in conventional terms, decisive advantage.
+1.1.1 In recent years, IEDs in their various forms have become one of the weapons of choice for insurgencies in operational theatres as diverse as Iraq and Afghanistan, as well as representing a generic global threat.
+Increasingly they characterise asymmetry in conflict scenarios where the military forces of nations, individually or in alliances, confront adversaries unable to compete on equal terms with opponents whose greatly superior mass, technology and training offer, in conventional terms, decisive advantage.
+Such adversaries could include a combination of conventional armed forces, irregulars, insurgents and criminal networks, as well as non-state and proxy actors and other hostile international groups.

 1.1.2 Air and Space (A&S) Power Roles.
 A&S Power plays a vital role in C-IED operations.
 While many of the A&S capabilities fielded by NATO, including ISR, are widely recognised as contributing to the inherently Joint nature of C-IED activity, others - for example the agility and flexibility provided by Air Mobility - make contributions that are less immediately obvious.
-In order to ensure that A&S Power is making the fullest possible contribution to C-IED operations, it is essential that all those who are in a position to plan, train, command, conduct, analyse or otherwise influence the operational employment of NATO A&S Power have an understanding of the ways in which it can be used as an integral element within Joint, Combined Joint, Coalition, and all other forms of cooperative, collective operations.
-Equally, those who wish to acquire a better understanding of the potential use of A&S capabilities in the context of C-IED operations are also included in this document's intended readership.
+In order to ensure that A&S Power is making the fullest possible contribution to C-IED, it is essential that all those who are in a position to plan, train, command, conduct, analyse or otherwise influence the operational employment of NATO A&S Power have an understanding of the ways in which it can be used as an integral element within Joint, Combined Joint, coalition, and all other forms of cooperative, collective operations.
+Equally, those who wish to acquire a better understanding of the potential use of A&S capabilities in the context of C-IED are also included in this document's intended readership.